 FAQ - Instructors

-What can I do if I want to participate in electronic evaluations?
+How can I participate in course evaluations?

 Can I submit my own course-specific questions?